Home Holiday Decoration 101

 For an added layer of texture and personality, consider incorporating different fabrics into your wreath design:

-• Velvet Ribbon: The rich texture of velvet adds a luxurious, modern touch to your wreath.
+• Velvet Ribbon -- the rich texture adds a luxurious, modern touch.

-• Linen or Burlap: For a more rustic but contemporary feel, linen or burlap ribbons can soften the look of metallic accents.
+• Linen Ribbon or Burlap Ribbon -- these give a rustic but contemporary feel and can soften metallic accents.

-• Felt Cutouts: Felt is an excellent material for creating modern, minimalist shapes---like abstract stars or simple leaves---that can add a pop of color and interest.
+• Felt Cutouts -- excellent for creating modern, minimalist shapes like abstract stars or simple leaves that add a pop of color.

 Fabrics allow you to introduce new textures that complement the other materials in your wreath.